Table of Contents

-Under the influence of follicle stimulating hormone (FSH) only one of the tertiary follicles becomes the Graafian follicle every month, about seven days before ovulation.
+Under the influence of follicle stimulating hormone (FSH) only one of the tertiary follicles becomes the graafian follicle every month.
+This happens about seven days before ovulation.
 It has a diameter of 1.5 to 2.5 centimeters and can be seen as the stigma from the outside of the ovary.
-This Graafian follicle is the egg cell, which will eventually ovulate.
+This graafian follicle is the egg cell, which will eventually ovulate.

 If the egg cell is fertilized, the second meiotic division is continued.
 Again, a secondary polar body is pinched off, which contains a minimal amount of cytoplasm.
 It remains in the fertilized oocyte, the ovum.
 The nucleus now contains a haploid set of chromosomes, which can fuse with the set of chromosomes of the sperm.

 Under the influence of luteinizing hormone (LH) out of lutein cells, it becomes the yellowish corpus luteum.
 The yellowish coloration is due to embedded lipids of the lutein cells.
-The corpus luteum produces progesterone and a little bit of estrogen, which leads to changes in the endometrium, that is the build-up of the uterine mucosa as preparation for a possible nidation of the egg cell.
+The corpus luteum produces progesterone and a little bit of estrogen, which leads to changes in the endometrium.
+That is the build-up of the uterine mucosa as preparation for a possible implantation of the egg cell.

 In the event of fertilization of the egg cell, the corpus luteum becomes the corpus luteum graviditatis and produces hormones until the 20th week of pregnancy.
 The hormone hCG (human chorionic gonadotropin) maintains it.
 This hormone is used for diagnostic purposes in pregnancy tests.
 Then, its function is performed by the placenta and the corpus luteum graviditatis degenerates.

-If the egg cell is not fertilized, the corpus luteum menstruationis develops.
+If the egg cell is not fertilized corpus luteum stops secreting progesterone and decays.
 It degenerates after only ten days.
-In both cases, white scar tissue remains, the corpus albicans.
+In both cases, white scar tissue remains, that is the corpus albicans.
 This process repeats as the ovarian cycle until the eventual absence of menstruation, the menopause.

 Spermatogenesis – Maturation of male germ cells